little-world/rust-course/src/01-memory-ownership-patterns.md

 ## Pattern 7: Custom Smart Pointers

 *   **Problem**: The standard smart pointers (`Box`, `Rc`, `Arc`) are excellent general-purpose tools, but they have limitations. `Rc`/`Arc` require a separate heap allocation for their reference counts, and simple vector indices can be invalidated by insertions or removals.
-High-performance systems often need more specialized ownership semantics.
 *   **Solution**: Build custom smart pointers using `unsafe` Rust primitives like `NonNull<T>`, `PhantomData`, and the `Deref`, `DerefMut`, and `Drop` traits.
 This allows for patterns like intrusive reference counting (where the count is stored in the object itself) or generational indices (which prevent use-after-free errors with vector-like containers).
 *   **Why It Matters**: Custom smart pointers unlock performance and memory layout patterns that are impossible with standard types.
 An intrusive `Rc` can save one allocation per object, which is critical when creating millions of them.
-Generational arenas provide stable, safe handles to objects, which is a foundational pattern in game engines and other complex systems.
-*   **Use Cases**: Game engines (entity-component systems with generational indices), database systems (buffer pool management), OS kernels, embedded systems (intrusive data structures for minimal overhead), and custom memory pools.

 ### Examples